jose-elias-alvarez/obsidian-on-this-day/README.md

 In addition, the plugin exposes the following option:

 - Show image preview: by default, the plugin will include the first embedded image from each daily note in its preview.
 Turn this off if you don't want to see it.

+## Tips

+- Previews are rendered using Obsidian's native Markdown renderer (the same one used in page previews), with two adjustments:

+1. Properties (YAML metadata / frontmatter) are not shown.
+2. The first top-level heading (# Heading) that exactly matches the note's title is not shown.

+- For example, if your note is named `2025-02-27.md` and the first line of your note is `# 2025-02-27`, that heading will not be displayed in the preview.

 ## Credits